michaelaerni/interpolation_robustness/README.md

 Interpolation can hurt robust generalization even when there is no noise
 ================================================================
-This repository contains the code related to the preprint
+This repository contains the official code of

-  > [Interpolation can hurt robust generalization even when there is no noise](https://arxiv.org/abs/2108.02883)
+  > [Interpolation can hurt robust generalization even when there is no noise](https://arxiv.org/abs/2108.02883) (to appear in "Advances in Neural Information Processing Systems (NeurIPS), 2021")

 by Konstantin Donhauser, Alexandru Țifrea, Michael Aerni, Reinhard Heckel, and Fanny Yang, as well as the two related workshop papers